Every month we’ve been hosting a “Story Night” as a community. What is Story Night and why do we do it?

-Story Night (and the possible Table Groups that emerge from it) is part of how we EMBODY and EXTEND the presence of Christ that we ENCOUNTER at the communion table each Sunday.
-It’s a way for us to BE the community we say we want to be.
+Story Night (and the possible Table Groups that emerge from it) is part of how we embody and extend the presence of Christ that we encounter at the communion table each Sunday.
+It’s a way for us to practice being the community we say we want to be.

 Hope to see you at the next Story Night!